 Language: Finnish and English

 In recent years, Finland has seen a rise of young AfroFinnish artists, especially in rap/hip hop, but musicians of African descent have actually been around and influential in Finnish music much longer.
 And, of course, many styles of “Black music” such as jazz, rock, soul and hip hop, have been played also by white Finnish musicians.
-We are taking a look at this Black history of Finnish music with a panel discussion that includes four musicians of African descent that work with different musical genres and have all influenced the Finnish music scene in their own ways.
-The audience is also welcome to participate in the discussion.
-In addition to the discussion, there will be some live music.
+We are taking a look at this Black history of Finnish music with a panel discussion that includes three musicians of African and Afro-Caribbean descent who have all influenced the Finnish music scene in their own ways.
+We will talk about their careers and experiences of working in the Finnish music scene, and also outside Finland.
+We will also discuss their views on the developments that have taken place in Finland and their views for the future.

 Time: November 1, 18:00-20:00

-Location: Helsinki Collegium for Advanced Studies (Fabianinkatu 24 A), Common Room (3rd floor)
+Location: Helsinki Collegium for Advanced Studies (Fabianinkatu 24 A), Common Room (3rd floor), and online through Zoom

-Featuring: Amanda Hammar (CAS Copenhagen), Ananya Kabir (King's College London), Jecinta Okumu (Uppsala Forum for Africa Studies), Clémentine Nishimwe (University of Johannesburg, Africa Early Career Researcher Mobility Programme, University of Helsinki).
-(Additional panelists to be confirmed.)
+Featuring: Andrea Butcher (University of Helsinki), Amanda Hammar (CAS Copenhagen), Ananya Kabir (King's College London), Jecinta Okumu (Uppsala Forum for Africa Studies), Clementine Nishimwe (University of Johannesburg, Africa Early Career Researcher Mobility Programme, University of Helsinki), Friederike Lüpke (University of Helsinki; chair).

 Language: English